-To start configuring a Flashback DVR:
+To start configuring an in-car DVR:

 - 1. Go to Administration > Manage DVRs, and then locate the DVR you want to update.
-If you have a large number of DVRs to scan through, see Searching for an Existing DVR on page 169. - 2.
+If you have a large number of DVRs to scan through, see Searching for an Existing DVR on page 177. - 2.
 Right-click the DVR you want to update, then select Edit from the pop-up menu. - 3.
 Perform one of the following tasks:

 If...
 Then...
 Fleet Management is On The Edit DVR form is displayed.
 This form may appear slightly different depending on whether the DVR is "discovered" or not.
 NOTE: Discovered vs. Undiscovered DVRs.
 A discovered DVR is one that has been in communication with the server at least once.
 An undiscovered DVR is one that has not been in communication with the server yet (i.e., a DVR unit for which you just created or uploaded information).
 To determine if a DVR has been discovered yet, go to the Administration > Manage DVRs > DVR COM, and then look in the Last COM Date column.
 If a date and time are displayed, the DVR has been discovered.
 If the word Never is displayed, the DVR has not been discovered.
-Edit DVR (FB3_043) DVR IP Setup Audio/Video Triggers/Display DVR Settings DVR Name: FB3_043 Version: 3.2.10 DVR Officer Name: admin ▼ 2 Assigned Firmware: None ▼ 🕢 Discovered Allow USB Logins: 📗 🤣 DVR Status: Enabled ▼ 🕜 Download Priority: Medium ▼ 2 DVR Type: Vehicle Group Name: 🔻 🕜 Recategorize Video: No 🔻 🕜 Main Board: N/A Video Board: N/A Save Cancel Edit DVR (FB3_043) DVR Name: FB3 043 Undiscovered DVR Officer Name: D Jones DVR Assigned Firmware: 3.2.10 ▼ 2 Download Priority: Medium ▼ 0 Status: Enabled ▼ 0 DVR Type: Vehicle ▼ 🔮 Save Cancel Proceed to one of the following sections for further instructions: · Configuring a Flashback DVR Assigned to a DVR Group -OR-· Configuring a Flashback DVR Not Assigned to a DVR Group.
+Edit DVR (FB3\043) DVR IP Setup Audio/Video Triggers/Display DVR Settings DVR Name: FB3\043 Version: 3.2.10 DVR Officer Name: admin ▼ 2 Assigned Firmware: None ▼ 🕢 Discovered Allow USB Logins: 📗 🕜 DVR Status: Enabled ▼ 🕜 Download Priority: Medium ▼ 2 DVR Type: Vehicle Group Name: Recategorize Video: No 🔻 🕜 Main Board: N/A Video Board: N/A Save Cancel Edit DVR (FB3\043) DVR Name: FB3 043 Undiscovered DVR Officer Name: D Jones DVR Assigned Firmware: 3.2.10 ▼ 🕜 Download Priority: Medium ▼ 0 Status: Enabled ▼ 0 DVR Type: Vehicle ▼ 🔮 Save Cancel Proceed to one of the following sections for further instructions: · Configuring an In-Car DVR Assigned to a DVR Group -OR-· Configuring an In-Car DVR Not Assigned to a DVR Group.

-Configuring a Flashback DVR Assigned to a DVR Group
+Configuring an In-Car DVR Assigned to a DVR Group

-This section describes how to configure a Flashback2, Flashback3, or FlashbackHD DVR that is currently assigned to a DVR group when the Fleet Management feature is enabled.
+This section describes how to configure a Flashback2, Flashback3, FlashbackHD, or Focus H1 DVR that is currently assigned to a DVR group when the Fleet Management feature is enabled.
 To perform this procedure, the DVR must be discovered.
-To make global changes to a group of Flashback2 or Flashback3/HD DVRs, see Configuring a Flashback DVR Group on page 198 instead.
+To make global changes to a group of Flashback2, Flashback3/HD, or Focus H1 DVRs, see Configuring an In-Car DVR Group on page 208 instead.